 The fresco is more than a moralizing story.
 It hides important political elements of medieval times.
 It’s enough to take a closer look at the unlucky groups of sinners to notice the Jews and the Turks standing out.
 Local cultural elements like musical instruments, traditional clothing, and nearby landscapes, also stand out.

-The monastic life at Voronet was interrupted at the end of the 18th century after Bucovina was conquered by the Habsburg Empire, and it started again only in 1991.
-Today, Voronet Monastery is one of the must-see attractions of Romania, and during summers is one the most popular destinations in the scenic land of Bucovina.
+The monastic life at Voronet stopped at the end of the 18th century after Bucovina was conquered by the Habsburg Empire.
+It only started again only in 1991.
+Today, Voronet Monastery is one of the must-see attractions of Romania.
+Its spectacular church transformed it into one of the most popular destinations from the scenic Bucovina.

-Bucovina is a very popular destination for Romanians, and it tends to books fast.
+Bucovina is a very popular destination.
 Be sure to reserve your rooms in advance to enjoy a great experience in this beautiful land.
-We warmly recommend the guest houses: La Moara and Casa Cristina from Fundu Moldovei; Hilde’s Residence and Bucovina Residence from Gura Humorului; Doina Bucovinei from Manastirea Humorului; Bucovina Lodge Pension and Casa Elvira from Vama.
-Piatra Pinului Ski from Voronet is the best option if you prefer to stay in a hotel.
+We recommend La Moara from Fundu Moldovei, Hilde’s Residence and Bucovina Residence from Gura Humorului, Doina Bucovinei from Manastirea Humorului, Bucovina Lodge Pension, and Casa Elvira from Vama.

 Explore the secular forest of Slatioara where trees reach a couple of meters in circumference.